yegor256/blog/_drafts/_bigotry.md

 of conduct.
 Apologies for the late notice on this.
 {% endhighlight %}

-I never asked, but I bet they referred to
+I never asked, but I bet they are referring to
 [this blog post]({% pst 2017/jul/2017-07-04-sexism %}) and [this recent tweet](https://twitter.com/yegor256/status/1056447293535281154) published one day before the cancellation email.